macruzbar-zz/Wikimedia-Resource-Center/README.md

 # Wikimedia-Resource-Center
 A single point of entry for all Wikimedia-related resources

 Hi!
 Welcome to the Wikimedia Resource Center project page on Github.
-This is a space for developers to contribute to the development of a gadget to build a directory on wiki.
+This is a space for developers to contribute to the development of a gadget to build a directory on [Meta-Wikimedia](https://meta.wikimedia.org/wiki/Main_Page).

 ## Background
 The [Wikimedia Resource Center](https://meta.wikimedia.org/wiki/Wikimedia_Resource_Center) was designed as a single point of entry to all Wikimedia-related resources.
 This includes: contact and questions, program guides, skills support, program support, resources for developers, and more.
 Everyone can contribute to the Wikimedia Resource Center: the goal is to reach out to people who document a process, write step-by-step guides, or run a workshop, among other resources that they can share in this platform.